-- 1. Any non-compliance to any health and safety requirement in this OHS specification is subject to discipline in terms of the Eskom Procurement and Supply Chain Management Procedure. - 2.
-Main contractors are required to implement a non-conformance procedure (if not already in place) for issuing to contractors for transgressions.
-The procedure can include "quality" related non-conformance issues.
-Similarly, appointed contractors must implement a non-conformance procedure. - 3.
+- The main contractor is required to implement a non-conformance procedure (if not already in place) for issuing to contractors for transgressions.
+The procedure can include "quality" related non-conformance issues. - 3.
 The procedure for the issuing and closing off of non-conformance reports shall be strictly adhered to. - 4.
 Contractor project management must monitor the close out of non-conformances issued, in not doing so; any recommendations made may not be implemented. - 5.
-Where non-conformances are issued by Eskom then one of the close-out steps of the procedure will be for the offender to be called by the responsible project manager to explain the non-conformance issued and what plan is in place to prevent a recurrence of the non-conformance. - Should the contractor fail to provide adequate PPE (as per PPE standards) to their employees for the tasks being performed and/or to visitors; failure to enforce the wearing of such PPE will be viewed as a transgression of the legislative and Eskom requirements.
+Where non-conformances are issued by Eskom then one of the close-out steps of the procedure will be for the offender to be called by the responsible project manager to explain the non-conformance issued and what plan is in place to prevent a recurrence of the non-conformance. - 6.
+Should the contractor fail to provide adequate PPE (as per PPE standards) to their employees for the tasks being performed and/or to visitors; failure to enforce the wearing of such PPE will be viewed as a transgression of the legislative and Eskom requirements.

-3.36 OHS FILES
+3.34 OHS FILES

 - 1. OHS file means documents or records in permanent form, containing the information about the safety and health management system from inception, execution to completion of works. - 2.
-All contractors are required to keep the OHS file on every project site.
+The main contractor is required to keep the OHS file on every project site.
 If there is more than one site per project, a file per site shall be kept at that site.
 Contractors may keep additional files at their head office as additional records.
 The OHS file shall be maintained by all the contractors on their project sites and shall be available on request for audit and inspection purposes. - 3.
-The OHS file shall consist of the OHS documentation/information in line with the OHS requirements/specification, legal and other requirements.
+The OHS file shall consist of the OHS documentation/information in line with the OHS requirements/specification, legal and other requirements. - 4.
+The sequence of filing the documentation must be kept in the same sequence as listed in this OHS requirements /specification and the OHS plan. - 5.
+Each record shall be separated by partitions to afford easy identification and access.
+Each partition must be labelled. - 6.
+On completion of the work/project, the main contractor must hand over a consolidated health and safety file to the project manager. - 7.
+In case where the project is extended, should the documentation in the OHS files become cumbersome, the older documentation must be archived in boxes which shall be correctly labelled and be available for auditing purposes.
+The archived documentation must be handed over at the completion of the project.